-To get a million young people down to work with Stories that Move our organisation is starting a crowdfunding action.
-The action will begin on 10 November and run until 10 December 2020.
+To get a million young people down to work with Stories that Move our organisation has started a crowdfunding action.

 In the online toolbox Stories that Move young people talk about their experiences of discrimination.
 Its power lies in their relatable, sometimes harrowing personal narratives, which form the starting point for further investigating discrimination and exchanging personal experiences and standpoints.
 The toolbox provides in-depth information about discrimination, but also about other subjects such as diversity and the use of media, and includes educational aids for teachers on topics such as creating a safe group atmosphere and leading group discussions.